UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 Alternatively, if you have a GitHub account, [GitHub Codespaces](https://docs.github.com/en/codespaces), an online computational environment, is another option to run these retrosynthesis tutorials. **Please note that you may need to adjust your [Codespaces billing](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) settings and monitor useage to avoid unwanted charges.** There are some free compute hours for each user; more resources are available for a fee.
 You might also be able to run the notebooks on Google Colab, but you would need to create your own conda and development environments first.

-Our testing with GitHub Codespaces (VS Code for the Web) suggests that you will need to use at least a 4 core machine for the AiZynthFinder and Similarity-based retrosynthesis workshops.
+Our initial testing with GitHub Codespaces (VS Code for the Web) suggests that you will need to use at least a 4 core machine for the AiZynthFinder and Similarity-based retrosynthesis workshops.
 To run the notebooks in Codespaces:

 1. On the repository main page, click `code > codespaces > New with options`.
 Select `Machine type > 4-core > Create codespace`
 2. Then, install the needed extensions, including the `Python` and `Jupyter` extensions made by Microsoft.